BlackArrowGang/Arsenal/quiver/aws-vpn-client/README.md

 2. Security Group Modules:
    - Creates security group modules with specific configurations:
      - "security_group" allows inbound UDP traffic on port 443 from all IP ranges.
-     - "security_group_networks" allows all traffic between networks within the VPC and outbound TCP traffic on port 5432 to itself.
+     - "security_group_networks" allows all traffic between networks within the VPC and outbound TCP traffic on the desired port to itself.

 3. Client VPN Configuration:
    - Configures an EC2 client VPN: